 For your convenience, Ledger Live dynamically estimates three levels of fees or allows custom fees for advanced users:

-- High: the transaction will roughly be included in the next block (about 10 min for Bitcoin)
+- Fast: the transaction will roughly be included in the next block (about 10 min for Bitcoin)

-- Standard: the transaction will roughly be included within 3 blocks (about 30 min for Bitcoin)
+- Medium: the transaction will roughly be included within 3 blocks (about 30 min for Bitcoin)

-- Low: the transaction will roughly be included within 6 blocks (about 60 min for Bitcoin)
+- Slow: the transaction will roughly be included within 6 blocks (about 60 min for Bitcoin)

 Ethereum network fees